 September 12, 2017

 When you hear 'home security' what comes to mind?
 Security systems designed for the interior of a home?
 You’re not alone.
-While a security system can do a lot to keep intruders out, the right outdoor security lights can do a lot to keep problems from arising in the first place.
+While a security system can do a lot to keep intruders out, the right outdoor home security cameras and outdoor security lights can do a lot to keep problems from arising in the first place.

 Your outdoor lighting should serve two main purposes, security and design.
 Accent lighting delivers design, but may not provide enough security to thwart trouble.
 Effective outdoor security lighting can help you monitor and protect the perimeter of your home while adding beauty to your landscaping.

 Strategically placing outdoor lights can deter potential intruders.
 Criminals do not want to be identified which is why they target property that offers them the most protection from neighbors and passersby.
 Here are 3 types of lighting to consider each with its own advantages and disadvantages:

 All-Night Lighting: Covers your property with constant lighting, making it difficult for an intruder to enter without being seen.
 This type of lighting tends to be the most popular.

 - Pros: It’s convenient.
 Can be set to turn on at dusk and off at dawn with a light-sensitive photocell.

 - Cons: This type of lighting uses the most electricity.
 It can add a significant Increase to your utility bill.

 - Tip: Keep energy consumption down by using solar energy lighting.